Developing Leaders to Innovate in Health Care

 Experiential Learning Opportunities in Health Management

-International Business Development (IBD) explores the issues of conducting business in an international context, with a three-week project, typically in a developing economy, and with clients that have included the Seva Foundation, Population Services International, and Novartis.
+International Business Development (IBD) explores the issues of conducting business in an international context, with a three-week project, typically in a developing economy, and with clients such as the Seva Foundation, Population Services International, and Novartis.

 Social Sector Solutions